coelhudo/DataCenterSimulator/README.md

 # Architecture

 Currently three kinds of systems are available for evaluation:
-* Interactive Systems
+* Interactive Systems (low latency jobs).
-* Enterprise Systems
+* Enterprise Systems (low latency jobs mixed with high latency jobs).
-* HPC (High-performance Computing) Systems
+* HPC (High-performance Computing) Systems (high latency jobs).

 Each system has a workload based on its characteristics.
 HPC for example use batch jobs that will mimic intensive workload.
 Also, for this initial version, there are two schedulers that can be configured.
+    * First Come First Served (the classical one)
+    * Mininum Heat Recirculation

 The goals of the Autonomic Managers are described using high-level policies.
 Currently two action policies are available: